cloudacademypilot/sql-migration-prerequisites-lab/steps/4_assess-an-application's-data-access-layer-with-dma/documentation.md

     ![AzureMigrate](assets/selectfolder.jpg)

-4. Before generating the report you need to update the **SourceServer** name in below mentioned files
+4. Before generating the report you need to update the **SourceServer** name in below mentioned files Replace the SourceServer1 with the Public IP Address or hostname of the SourceSQLServer.

     - CSAutoParameterize.parameters.xml
     - AdventureWorks.SetParameters.xml
     - Web.config